Karen Martin, M.A., Clinical Psychology

 Kaye Yadusky serves as both a learning specialist and as Coordinator of Development and Student Programming for the Learning Partners Program.
-Yadusky accepted a full-time position in Learning Services in January 2006.
+Yadusky accepted a full-time position in Learning Partners in January 2006.
 She specializes in reading and written language, but is also experienced with coaching students in Science, Math, and the Humanities.
 In recognition of the importance of relationship to learning, Yadusky has established several programs to build community and create more opportunities for students to feel enthusiastic about learning independently and collaboratively.

 Yadusky received her B.A. in English from Campbell University, and her M.A. in English from the University of Maine, and has completed a number of graduate courses in Education and Ethics.
 She has taught college English courses for over twenty years and is skilled in assisting diverse learners to better comprehend essential writing and reading comprehension elements.
 Her career-long focus on conferencing with students as an essential element of instruction enables her to identify each student's unique set of strengths and offer strategies to further develop them as they work toward their academic and career goals.